Menu Search

 We focus on full-length studio albums—projects that offer a cohesive body of work, a full display of the artistry and vision of the artist.
 The main rankings won’t include instrumental albums, compilations, and EPs (anything shorter than 30 minutes).
 But don’t worry—EPs and short-form releases will have their own dedicated section to ensure that no standout project is overlooked.

-So dive in, explore the sounds, and see what we consider to be the best Hip Hop albums of 2025 so far.
-The year is young, and the list is just getting started.
+So dive in, explore the sounds, and see what we consider the best Hip Hop albums of 2025.
+The year is still young, and the list is just getting started.

 Also check: Top 150 Hip Hop Albums Of The 2020s & Essential Hip Hop Albums By Region: A Guide Across The Map